 If you require CCTV footage of yourself that you believe may have been captured by cameras owned by the council, please complete the CCTV footage request form.
 To help us to identify the footage you require, please ensure you provide the following identifying information, where applicable:

 - The date and time of the requested footage

 - The precise location of the requested footage

 - The make, model, colour and registration number of your vehicle (if required footage involves your vehicle)

 - A description of yourself to aid the CCTV operators to locate footage of you

 - Any further descriptive details you feel are relevant to your application

-Please note: there is a £10 charge for processing a subject access request application, which is payable by cheque to Peterborough City Council.
-We are unable to accept cash payments.
+Please note: there is no charge for processing a subject access request application.
+However, where the request is manifestly unfounded or excessive, we may charge a reasonable fee for the administrative costs of complying with your request.
+If a fee is applicable you will be advised accordingly.
 You will also be required to provide photographic evidence of your identity; this could be in the form of a current passport, driving licence or student card.
 This is so that we can identify you in any footage.

-Please be aware that while some of our cameras are fixed, many of our cameras automatically rotate.
-This means that it may not have captured footage of an incident because the camera may be rotating to focus on a different area.
+Please be aware that while some of our cameras are fixed to a specific view, many of our cameras automatically rotate.
+This means that we may not have captured footage of an incident because the camera may be rotating to focus on a different area.

-If you are still unsure as to whether the information you require falls under a subject access request, please contact the Information Governance Team by telephone on 01733 452533 or email firstname.lastname@example.org.
+If you are still unsure as to whether the information you require falls under a subject access request or you require a paper application form, please contact the Access to Records Officer by telephone on 01733 864668 or email firstname.lastname@example.org.